-When you are in St. Pauls, you'll notice that it is more blue-collar than most other communities in America.
-39.54% of St. Pauls’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, St. Pauls is a town of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in St. Pauls who work in office and administrative support (14.08%), sales jobs (9.53%), and healthcare suport services (6.97%).
+St. Pauls is a blue-collar town, with 41.31% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, St. Pauls is a town of sales and office workers, production and manufacturing workers, and service providers.
+There are especially a lot of people living in St. Pauls who work in office and administrative support (13.59%), sales jobs (10.98%), and management occupations (5.88%).

 St. Pauls is an extremely ethnically-diverse town.
 The people who call St. Pauls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Pauls residents report their race to be White, followed by Black or African-American.
 St. Pauls also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.28% of the town’s residents.
-Important ancestries of people in St. Pauls include English, Scots-Irish, German, and Scottish.
+People of Hispanic or Latino origin account for 21.86% of the town’s residents.
+Important ancestries of people in St. Pauls include English, Scots-Irish, Scottish, and German.

 The most common language spoken in St. Pauls is English.
 Other important languages spoken here include Spanish and Arabic.